Last updated on January 21, 2021 at 01:58 pm

 - Slow Down: We can’t urge this simple tactic enough.
 Reducing your speed and allowing extra time for your trip will keep you safe and reduce stress during your trip.

 - Brake Lightly: To avoid skidding or having your brakes lock up when stopping or slowing your vehicle, apply light pressure to the brakes.
-Also leave plenty of space between you and the car in front—we recommend nearly 3x the normal space you would leave in dry conditions.
+Also leave plenty of space between you and the car in front—we recommend nearly three times the normal space you would leave in dry conditions.

 - Clear Vision: Make sure all windows and mirrors are clean and clear.
 Visibility is essential when driving in dangerous conditions.
 Also make sure your car has plenty of washer fluid and your wiper blades are functioning properly.